ellaisys/aws-cognito/README.md

 - Confirm Sign Up
 - Easy API Token handling (uses the cache driver)
 - DynamoDB support for Web Sessions and API Tokens (useful for server redundency OR multiple containers)
-- Automatic API token authorization (for new cognito users)

 ### Disclaimer
 _This package is currently in production ready mode with already a few implementations done.
 We would be happy to hear from you, about the defects or new feature enhancements.
 However, this being a free support, we would not be able to commit to support SLAs or timelines._